statikfintechllc/statik-server/README.md

 - Detects your platform (Linux/macOS)
 - Installs all dependencies
 - Downloads VS Code CLI
-- Builds mesh VPN
-- Generates certificates
-- Sets up GitHub Copilot
+- You sign in with Github to Set up GitHub Copilot(normal vscode shananighans)
 - Creates desktop integration

 ## ⚡ Launch Commands